HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   H5P_DEFAULT will also become outdated as it maps to an internally cached property list that is initialized when the library initializes.

   In HDF5, properties are not managed by the VOL.
-  If a VOL wants to create it's own property, it must use the same H5Pregister API as applications.
+  If a VOL wants to create its own property, it must use the same H5Pregister API as applications.
   Our log VOL defines two customized properties.
   One is a file access property that indicates the amount of memory available for buffering data.
   Another one is a dataset transfer property to indicate whether an  I/O operation on a dataset is blocking or nonblocking.